aws-solutions-library-samples/guidance-for-scheduling-batch-jobs-for-mainframe-modernization-service-on-aws/README.md

 ![Job Flow](images/Batch%20Scheduler%20Job%20Flow.png)

 ## Installation
-Follow the steps below to download and deploy the resources to AWS -
+Follow the steps below to download and deploy the resources to AWS.

 #### 1. Download the Code from Github: